 Rapid Improvement Events (RIEs)

-Preparing for, delivering, and facilitating to closure a Rapid Improvement Event (RIE) typically spans three to four months.
-Most of this time (90 days) is spent in the sustain phase in which dozens of smaller improvements are made to refine and hold in place measurable improvements.
+In preparation for and during a Rapid Improvement Event (RIE), healthcare lean teams focus on a process problem that needs extra attention.
+They review the current state and the future state; experiment with solutions; finalize new standard work; and create a completion plan.
+Preparing for, delivering, and facilitating to closure an RIE typically spans three to four months.
+The RIE change phase takes about three to five business days.
+The subsequent sustain phase includes dozens of smaller improvements (through Lean Daily Improvement) made to refine and hold in place measurable improvements.
 Once closed, the demonstrated improvements created may be systematically spread to other parts of the organization using different lean methodologies.

 PHA can assist in all aspects of: